 What will I discuss?
 I suspect I’ll talk about gear and photography, walking itself, the villages and mountains I’m traversing.
 Maybe we’ll meet some farmers?
 It’ll be sort of “vloggy?”
 But private vloggy?
 Small-club vloggy?
 Basically, a members-only private YouTube channel for a day?

-If you’d like to participate / view, simply become a member of the Explorers Club (and sure: you can join just for a month).
+If you’d like to participate / view, simply become a member of SPECIAL PROJECTS (and sure: you can join just for a month).
 The streams / Stories on the special to-be-announced Instagram account should begin around ~0600 JST on Wed Dec 4 (1400 EST Dec 3) and I’ll sign off when I go to bed that night.

 If all goes according plan, that day I’ll be walking from Kawazoe to Ise-Kashiwazaki.
 From one little family-run guest house to another.
 The Ise-ji is a historic path, equal parts functional and spiritual, and a sub-route of the ever increasingly-famous Kumano Kodo UNESCO World Heritage path.
 Unlike the main bits of the Kumano Kodo (the Nakahechi and Kohechi routes), the Ise-ji skirts the coast.
 I walked part of this at the end of May and loved the heck out of it: